Philosophy.

 You don't achieve results and then become the person who achieves them.
 You become that person first, then the results follow.
 Identity shapes actions.
 Actions shape results.
 If you try to change results without changing identity, you're pushing a boulder uphill.

-Comfort Is the Enemy of Growth
+Comfort is the enemy of growth

 Every level of success creates a new comfort zone.
 And every comfort zone becomes a prison if you stop at it.
 Growth requires continuous discomfort.
 Not suffering, but the willingness to operate at the edge of your abilities.
 Those who seek comfort find stagnation.